paddysolo/Feed-reader-test/README.md

 ## How to Run the Application

-Get the program code at https://paddysolo.github.io/feed-reader-test/ click on the index.html file to run. or run code directly from https://paddysolo.github.io/feed-reader-test/
+Get the program code at https://github.com/paddysolo/feed-reader-test click on the index.html or run the application directly from  https://paddysolo.github.io/feed-reader-test/